MicrosoftDocs/azure-media-services/media-services/latest/stream-live-streaming-concept.md

     * Stop pushing the stream from the encoder.
     * Stop the live event.
 Once the live event is stopped, it will not incur any charges.
 When you need to start it again, it will have the same ingest URL so you won't need to reconfigure your encoder.
     * You can stop your streaming endpoint, unless you want to continue to provide the archive of your live event as an on-demand stream.
 If the live event is in stopped state, it will not incur any charges.
+However, if the streaming endpoint is still running, it will incur charges.

 The asset that the live output is archiving to, automatically becomes an on-demand asset when the live output is deleted.
 You must delete all live outputs before a live event can be stopped.
 You can use an optional flag [removeOutputsOnStop](/rest/api/media/liveevents/stop#request-body) to automatically remove live outputs on stop.